ma-r-s/Unihouse/README.md

 To get started with UniHouse, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/UniHouse.git`
-2. Install the dependencies: `pnpm i`
+2. Install the dependencies: `bun i`
-3. Start the development server: `pnpm run dev`
+3. Start the development server: `bun run dev`
 4. Open your browser and navigate to `http://localhost:5173`

 ## Contributing